 In defence of Lone Worker Safety Devices and technology

-Our purpose in pointing out the deficiencies we see in the deployment of Lone Worker safety devices is not to decry their use completely, but instead to remind the social and health care sector that in the face of real aggression and violence, the person who ultimately holds the final power to influence the outcome of the interaction is the worker themselves.
+Our purpose in pointing out the deficiencies we see in training to call for help as a lone worker is not to decry the use of devices completely, but instead to remind the social and health care sector that in the face of real aggression and violence, the person who ultimately holds the final power to influence the outcome of the interaction is the worker themselves.

 By their behaviour, their body language, their positioning, their listening and questioning skills, a lone worker’s tactical awareness and their emotional commitment to safety, the worker alone will be able to exert the largest influence on what happens in the client’s front room, hallway, bathroom or bedroom.